kubernetes/kube-state-metrics/docs/design/metrics-best-practices.md

 ## General best practices

-We follow [Prometheus](https://prometheus.io/docs/practices/naming/) best practices in terms of naming and labeloing.
+We follow [Prometheus](https://prometheus.io/docs/practices/naming/) best practices in terms of naming and labeling.

 ## Best practices for kube-state-metrics